 Krill oil is an anti-inflammatory, acting both centrally and systemically.
 Krill oil is effective at counteracting potentially detrimental inflammation in the brain.
-This could help to alter neurological diseases related to aging, in both their onset and their progression.
+This could help to alter cognitive decline related to aging, in both their onset and their progression.

-Krill oil has been shown to improve spatial memory and learning, offset memory loss, minimize overall inflammation, and decrease symptoms of depression.
+Krill oil capsules have been shown to improve spatial memory and learning, offset memory loss, minimize overall inflammation, and decrease symptoms of depression.

 Both EPA and DHA are essential for basic brain functions.
 The powerful antioxidant astaxanthin can also be found in krill oil.
 It helps reduce oxidative stress and inflammation in the brain.

 Krill oil vs Fish oil